 Choosing a start-up structure

 One of the first decisions faced by an entrepreneur relates to the choice of legal structure.
 Many start-ups choose the limited company.
 It provides limited liability, offers tax savings as long as profits are correctly dealt with and is relatively simple to set up and use.
-But is incorporating necessarily the best route for a start-up?
+But which is the best start-up business structure?

-There are many structures through which businesses can operate including public limited companies, unlimited companies, community interest companies, co-operatives and franchises.
-However, the four most common business models are registration as a sole trader, formation of a partnership, incorporation of a limited company and incorporation of a limited liability partnership (LLP) at Companies House.
+There are several structures through which businesses can operate, including public limited companies, unlimited companies, community interest companies, co-operatives and franchises.
+However, the four most common models of start-up business organisational structure are:

 Registration as a sole trader

 An entrepreneur can start trading as a sole trader immediately.
-A sole trader owns and controls 100 percent of his business and is entitled to use any income from the business as he sees fit (subject to paying tax on it).
+A sole trader owns and controls 100% of their business and is entitled to use any income from the business as they see fit (subject to paying tax on it).

 A sole trader is self-employed.
-Profits earned by him are taxed as income by HMRC through the self-assessment system.
-Although a sole trader is required to register with HMRC for self-assessment and complete a tax return each year, there is no requirement for him to publish annual accounts or produce any additional documentation other than that required by HMRC for tax or VAT purposes.
+Profits they earn are taxed as income by HMRC through the self-assessment system.
+Although a sole trader is required to register with HMRC for self-assessment and complete a tax return each year, there is no requirement for them to publish annual accounts or produce any additional documentation other than that required by HMRC for tax or VAT purposes.

 While the profits of the business are small, the tax rates will be low.
-Even better, sole traders can deduct business expenses including the cost of any office (even if the entrepreneur works from home).
-However, once profits exceed £35,000, those profits will be taxed at 40 percent; once profits exceed £150,000, those profits will be taxed at 50 percent.
+Even better, sole traders can deduct business expenses including office costs (even if the entrepreneur works from home).
+Sole traders pay tax of 20% on income between £12,571 and £50,270.
+For income received between £50,271-£150,000, you will be taxed at 40%; once profits exceed £150,000, those profits will be taxed at 45%.
 Sole traders are also required to make National Insurance Contributions (NICs).

 The biggest disadvantage of becoming a sole trader is that the entrepreneur is personally liable for the debts of the business.
 If the business becomes bankrupt, creditors will seek to seize the entrepreneur’s personal assets.
 If someone successfully sues the business, the entrepreneur may be declared bankrupt.
 For this reason, sole traders tend to be small, simple, low risk businesses such as hairdressers, photographers, private tuition providers and coffee shops.